goadesign/goa.design/content/extend/plugins.md

 	model.Type = value
 }
 ```
-OK stepping back a bit: DSLs are nothing more than package functions that build package variables.
+OK, stepping back a bit: DSLs are nothing more than package functions that build package variables.
 There are a few common patterns used to make the DSLs easier to use such as anonymous functions as
 argument or variadic functions.
 The example above also used `interface{}` as argument type making
 it possible for the DSL user to pass in any value which can be also very helpful to build